Skip to main content

 Measles is a virus that is one of the most contagious agents known to man.
 There are case reports of individuals who became infected with measles from others roughly an hour after visiting the same location, without the two individuals ever having come into contact.
 Measles can cause pneumonia and encephalitis, which can be fatal.
 Pneumonia occurs in 6% of measles cases and is the most common cause of death.
 Neurologic infection is rare, occurring in only 1 out of 1000 measles cases, but with a much higher risk of permanent harm including death.

 Following measles infection, there is a loss of immune memory that results in immunosuppression, which increases the risk for mortality for up to three years after measles infection.
-Additionally, rare but potentially fatal complications can occur after infection, including a demyelinating disease called acute disseminated encephalomyelitis (ADEM), which can occur two weeks after infection, and subacute sclerosing panencephalitis (SSPE), which typically occurs 7-10 years after infection.
+Rare but potentially fatal complications can occur after infection, including ADEM about two weeks later and SSPE, which usually develops 7–10 years afterward.

 How can people avoid catching measles?